gatzka/cjet/README.md

 qbs -f <path/to/cjet-sources>/src/cjet.qbs release hardening.enableHardening:false
 ```

-In addition, there is also a qbs project for building und running cjet and all unit tests:
+In addition, there is also a qbs project for building cjet and running all unit tests:
 ```
 qbs -f <path/to/cjet-sources>/all.qbs release profile:gcc [unittest-runner.showCoverageData:true]...
 ```
-You can specify as many additional parallel build by adding more
+You can specify as many additional parallel builds by adding more
 profiles.
 If `unittest-runner.showCoverageData:true` is given, the
 coverage data is directly displayed in a web browser.